hbc/knowledgebase/rc/manage-files.md

   `rename -c --nows <fileName>`

-## Use umask to restrict default permissions
+## Use umask to restrict default permissions for users outside of the group

 Set umask 007 in our .bashrc.
-Then newly created directories will have 770 (rwxrwx---) permissions, and files will have 660 (rw-rw-000).
+Then newly created directories will have 770 (rwxrwx---) permissions, and files will have 660 (rw-rw----).